trivago/cucable-plugin/README.md

 # How it works

 * Cucable will cut up feature file into the smallest possible runnable scenarios
+* Each generated feature file includes a single scenario
 * After this, the runner classes for those generated features are generated based on a provided template file, either
-  * one runner per generated scenario or
+  * one runner per generated "single scenario" feature file or
-  * one runner per group of generated scenarios
+  * one runner per group of "single scenario" feature files

 ## Template placeholders